Bahrain-SEB-15/react-hoot-front-end/style-the-form-components/README.md

 ```

 > 🚨 Be sure to leave the existing return unchanged!
 This will still be used when the component is placed inside `src/components/HootForm/HootForm.jsx`.

+Check your browser and try out our newly styled forms!